Liam Cooper: Premier League

 Cooper missed Leeds' first Premier League game for 16 years in a 4–3 away defeat to Liverpool on the opening day of the season after picking up an injury.
 In the following match, he made his first Premier League start since September 2009 in a 4–3 win over Fulham.
-The period between starts at 10 years, 359 days was a league record for the greatest length of time between starts.
+The period between stands at 10 years, 359 days was a league record for the greatest length of time between starts.
 The following game against Sheffield United also marked his 200th appearance with the club and the first player to reach that number of games since Luciano Becchio in 2012.
-Cooper joins a select group of just 70 players that have made over 200 appearances for the club, including current teammate Stuart Dallas who also hit the milestone later in that season.
+Cooper joins a select group of just 70 players that have made over 200 appearances for the club, including teammate Stuart Dallas who also hit the milestone later in that season.

+Return to the Championship

+On 6 August 2023, Cooper scored the team's first goal on the opening day of Leeds' 2023–24 Championship league campaign, a 2–2 home draw with Cardiff City, injuring his knee in the process, which kept him out of the team until his 20 September return as a second-half substitute against Hull City.
+Cooper left Leeds when his contract expired in June 2024, ending his 10-year stay with the club.

+CSKA Sofia

+On 11 September 2024, Cooper signed for Bulgarian First League club CSKA Sofia.

+Sheffield Wednesday

+On 17 November 2025, Cooper joined Championship side Sheffield Wednesday until the end of the season.

 International career

 Cooper was eligible to represent England, having been born in Kingston upon Hull, and Scotland through his paternal grandfather who was born in Bo'ness, West Lothian.
 During his time in the youth team at Hull City, he chose to represent Scotland and made his debut at under-17 level in March 2008, before going on to play for the under-19s in 2009.

-Cooper received his first call-up to the senior Scotland squad on 10 March 2016 for a friendly against Denmark, but he would have to wait for more than three years to make his debut in a 2–1 defeat to Russia on 6 September 2019.
+Cooper received his first call-up to the senior Scotland squad on 10 March 2016 for a friendly against Denmark, and made his debut for the squad in a 2–1 defeat to Russia on 6 September 2019.
 He began to feature frequently for Scotland in 2020 and played 120 minutes against Israel in the UEFA Euro 2020 play-off semi final, which Scotland won 5–3 on penalties after a 0–0 draw.
 A muscle injury meant that he would miss the final against Serbia, which Scotland again won on penalties to qualify for Euro 2020 – their first major tournament since France 98.
 Cooper started the first game of the tournament against the Czech Republic at Hampden Park, a 2–0 defeat for Scotland.
+Cooper was included in the 26-man squad for UEFA Euro 2024 hosted in Germany.